 What is Cauliflower Ear?

 Cauliflower Ear is an ear complication when the external portion of the ear suffers an injury, blood clot, or injury.
-The ear becomes thick due to a collection of fluid under the perichondrium.
+There is a collection of fluid under the perichondrium.
+This causes the ear to become thick and deformed.
 If left untreated, it can turn into a hardened, almost tissue like lump in the outer ear.

 From the initial injury, the cartilage of the ear, separates from the lower tissue.
-The blood supply is interrupted, which can lead to changes to the skin and the risk of infection increase.
-Over time, the tissue becomes fibrious.
+The Blood supply becomes interrupted.
+This can lead to changes to the skin and the risk of infection increase.
+Over time, the tissue becomes fibrous.

-The classic picture is when there is the thickening of the tissues is caused by the fibrious tissue.
+The classic picture is when there is the thickening of the tissues is caused by the fibrous tissue.
 The external ear resembles a cauliflower – and so it is named.